Department of Physics and Astronomy, Stony Brook University

 The ability to move stuff around is primarily so you can put it into a nice part of the screen to look at.
 (For one signal, this might seem esoteric, but when you have two signals on the screen at the same time, it can be useful.)

-The TIME/DIV knob measures the length of time that one horizontal box describes.
+The Horizontal Scale knob sets the length of time that one horizontal box describes.
 (Note: one box, not one tick mark.)
+This is often caled the TIME/DIV (time per division).A "division" is one box.

-Right now, you should observe that one period of the wave is one box.
-According to the knob setting we chose, one box is one millisecond.
-Therefore, the period of the wave is one millisecond.
+Right now, you should observe that one period of the wave is two boxes.
+Look to the upper left of the screen: "M" says 500 \(\mu\)S, so one box is one 500 \(\mu\)S. Therefore, the period of the wave is one millisecond.

-Now, look at the vertical setting: VOLTS/DIV.
+Now, return to the vertical setting: VOLTS/DIV.
 This is the same idea on a different axis.
 As our first measurement, we'll check whether the amplitude of the square wave is what we expect.

 Part I: Square Wave Amplitude